 This course fully integrates reading and writing and offers additional academic support.
 The course will facilitate students' academic learning experiences expected in college-level classes as they develop academic reading skills such as determining the explicit meaning of a text, making logical inferences from a text, and citing specific textual evidence in analytical writing.
 Writing skills such as composing texts that demonstrate reading comprehension, a clear focus, logically developed ideas, evidence from reading as support, and use of appropriate language that advances the writer's purpose will be emphasized.

 Prereq: C or better in ENG075 or ENG080 or placement by appropriate scores on reading and writing tests.
-4 sem hrs reading and writing tests.
-Refer to placement guide.
-(3 lec/0 lab) 3 sem hrs

 ENG 095 Integrated Reading and Writing